 - Approval of exenatide ER in the management of T2DM was based on the clinical evidence for safety and efficacy derived from the DURATION trials (1 through 5).
 Exenatide ER was added to existing antidiabetic regimens in 4 of the 5 trials (1, 2, 3, and 5).
-In contrast, DURATION-4 compared exenatide ER, metformin, pioglitazone, and sitagliptin all as monotherapy (Bergenstal et al 2010, Blevins et al 2011, Diamant et al 2010, Drucker et al 2008, Russell-Jones et al 2012). - Overall, exenatide ER as add-on therapy to existing antidiabetic regimens significantly decreased HbA1c compared to exenatide (p < 0.005), sitagliptin (p < 0.0001), pioglitazone (p = 0.0165), and insulin therapy (p = 0.017), with no increased risk of hypoglycemia.
+In contrast, DURATION-4 compared exenatide ER, metformin, pioglitazone, and sitagliptin all as monotherapy (Bergenstal et al 2010, Blevins et al 2011, Diamant et al 2010, Drucker et al 2008, Russell-Jones et al 2012). - o Overall, exenatide ER as add-on therapy to existing antidiabetic regimens significantly decreased HbA1c compared to exenatide (p < 0.005), sitagliptin (p < 0.0001), pioglitazone (p = 0.0165), and insulin therapy (p = 0.017), with no increased risk of hypoglycemia.
 In terms of decreases in body weight, exenatide ER was superior compared to sitagliptin (p = 0.0002) and pioglitazone (p < 0.0001), and similar compared to exenatide (p = 0.89) (Bergenstal et al 2010, Blevins et al 2011, Drucker et al 2008). - As expected, GI-related adverse events (AEs) were reported more commonly with the incretin-based therapies.
-When compared to exenatide, exenatide ER was associated with lower incidences of nausea (14.0% vs. 35.0%) and vomiting (4.7% vs. 8.9%), and higher incidences of diarrhea (9.3% vs. 4.1%) and injection site-related AEs (13% vs. 10%) (Blevins et al 2011). - In the DURATION-4 trial, the decrease in HbA1c achieved with exenatide ER monotherapy was superior compared to sitagliptin (p < 0.001) and similar compared to metformin (p = 0.62) and pioglitazone (p = 0.328).
+When compared to exenatide, exenatide ER was associated with lower incidences of nausea (14.0% vs 35.0%) and vomiting (4.7% vs 8.9%), and higher incidences of diarrhea (9.3% vs 4.1%) and injection site-related AEs (13% vs 10%) (Blevins et al 2011). - o In the DURATION-4 trial, the decrease in HbA1c achieved with exenatide ER monotherapy was superior compared to sitagliptin (p < 0.001) and similar compared to metformin (p = 0.62) and pioglitazone (p = 0.328).
 Exenatide ER and metformin were similar in terms of associated decreases in body weight, with exenatide ER achieving superiority compared to sitagliptin and pioglitazone.
-Overall, exenatide ER was associated with more GI-related AEs, with the exception of diarrhea which occurred at the highest frequency in patients receiving metformin (Diamant et al 2010). - In a post-hoc analysis of 4 clinical trials, patients were treated with weekly exenatide for 52 weeks.
+Overall, exenatide ER was associated with more GI-related AEs, with the exception of diarrhea which occurred at the highest frequency in patients receiving metformin (Diamant et al 2010). - An OL extension of the DURATION-1 trial demonstrated that treatment with exenatide ER was associated with sustained improvements in glycemic control over a 7-year period with no unexpected safety findings (Philis-Tsimikas et al 2018). - In a post-hoc analysis of 4 clinical trials, patients were treated with weekly exenatide for 52 weeks.
 Patients had significant lowering of HbA1c, blood pressure and low density lipoprotein (LDL) levels without an increase in weight or hypoglycemia (Bergenstal et al 2013).